chamikasudusinghe/nocml/README.md

 <img src = "https://github.com/chamikasudusinghe/nocml/blob/master/%5B05%20-%20Resources%5D/04-socs.PNG">
 </p>

+Today, System-on-Chips (SoCs) can be found in almost every smartphone and tablet.

+### Why a SoC is different from a CPU?

 Need to add images from the begining about the structure - from data vil to models